Preface: In this article, you will find a variety of fun and engaging ways to implement research-based spelling strategies such as:

 3. Visualize the word in his mind, and then spell the word aloud, in his mind, or on paper

-Again, this will allow them to write and rewrite words, make corrections, replace letters, fill in missing letters, etc.
+Just like with a dry erase or chalkboard, this will allow students to write and rewrite words, make corrections, replace letters, fill in missing letters, etc.

 If pen/pencil grip is a concern, see How to Help Your Child with Handwriting and Pencil Grip.